luuisAfonso/Mqtt-fingerprint-authentication/README.md

 The target of this project is to build a working fingerprint authentication process with software and hardware.

-We gonna be using the esp32 nodemcu, with wifi connection, and DY50 from adafruit, an local hiveMQ broker and a java mqtt client server.
+We gonna be using the esp32 nodemcu, with wifi connection, and DY50 from adafruit, an local hiveMQ broker and a javascript mqtt client server.